Leighton Ford: Career

-Writing, art, and personal life
+Personal life

-An artist and poet, Ford found spiritual renewal in painting and drawing, particularly during a sabbatical in 1992.
-His artwork and poetry became forms of contemplative practice, which he described as ways of "paying attention" in prayer.
+Ford is an artist and poet, and has described painting and drawing as forms of spiritual practice.
+He has stated that artwork and poetry are ways of "paying attention" in prayer.

-Ford lived for many years in Charlotte, North Carolina, where he and his wife Jean were deeply involved in the local community.
+Ford lived for many years in Charlotte, North Carolina, where he and his wife Jean were involved in the local community.
 Jean Graham Ford died in 2024.
 The couple had three children; their son Sandy predeceased them in 1981.

 Ford is ordained as a Presbyterian minister.